 If you’d rather take a front-door approach to demographic segmentation, using PickFu is a simple and effective way to do that because users know that they’re offering their information, and they do it willingly.

-By targeting a specific demographic segment—such as family people who have several children — you’ll get the most relevant answers to your marketing research questions.
+By targeting a specific demographic segment, such as parents who have several children, you’ll get the most relevant answers to your marketing research questions.
 You’ll know what your customers prefer and what they’re most likely to buy.

-As a marketer, the best way to use demographic segmentation to your advantage is:
+As a marketer, the best way to use demographic segmentation to your advantage is to:

 Have you written a book?
 Designed an app?
 Are you setting up an e-commerce store?
 PickFu can help you with demographic segmentation.